KacperGierycz/KacperGierycz/README.md

 # My Interest in Java

-Server-side programming but also web development: Spring, Spring Boot, REST API, and things that go with it: Hibernate, MySQL, JDBC, MVC, JSP, Thymeleaf, Bootstrap, Jenkins, Tomcat, Angular, OKTA, HTML, CSS, JavaScript, TypeScript, AWS, Git.
+Server-side programming but also web development: Spring, JUnit, Spring Boot, REST API, and things that go with it: Hibernate, Mockito, MySQL, JDBC, MVC, JSP, Thymeleaf, Bootstrap, Jenkins, Tomcat, Angular, OKTA, HTML, CSS, JavaScript, TypeScript, AWS, Git.
 All these wonderful and useful aspects of programming are included in my projects.

-My personal favorites are algorithms and programmatic challenges
+My personal favorites are algorithms and programmatic challenges on [HackerRank](https://www.hackerrank.com/kacpergierycz)

 <h2 align="left" id="macropower-tech">How I learn</h2>